Abigail/Abigail.github.io/Src/Trapped/archbishop.md

 ### Spiral

+#### Square

-On the Spiral, the %%PIECE%% follows an irregular pattern in a clockwise direction around the origin, getting trapped after 6,386 steps.
+On the Square Spiral, the %%PIECE%% follows an irregular pattern in a clockwise direction around the origin, getting trapped after 6,386 steps.

+#### Diamond

+The %%PIECE%% does not get trapped in its first billion moves on the Diamond Spiral, but it's not clear whether it will never get trapped.

 ### Wedge